Egbert-Azure/TRS80M1/software/sidekick/README.md

 | `ASPOOL/MAS` | Print spooler | Background printing. |
 | `CHAINTST/JCL` | JCL/test | Chain-loader test (binary load block followed by English operating notes; not related to SideKick). |
 | `CHAINBLD/BAS` | BASIC | Builds chain files. |

 ---

+## Provenance

+*I obtained the banker from Helmut Bernhardt and fitted it to my TRS-80 Model I — that was quite a journey to get working.
+In the end I didn't use it much: I later had a Genie IIIs, which already carried bank-switched 256K of its own.*

+---